pyedifice/pyedifice/docs/source/base_components.rst

 When the Fetch button is clicked, the event handler will call a :code:`fetch_from_network` function, blocking the application for an unbounded length of time.
-If the user clicks the increment button while waiting for the fetch then nothing will happen.

 Use the :func:`use_async_call<edifice.use_async_call>` Hook for an asynchronous event handler which will cancel automatically when :code:`MyComponent` is unmounted, or